adamspanier/Distributed-Systems-Security/Documentation/Milestone2/DCS_Architecture.md

 <img src="https://github.com/adamspanier/Distributed-Systems-Security/blob/main/Images/SDF2.png" alt="drawing" width="900"/>

 In the design above, the high voltage lines denoted in orange carry high voltage from the incoming feeders through to the outgoing feeders.
-In the transfer, the voltage moves from a breaker on the high voltage side through a step down transformer and through a lower voltage breaker before hitting the output bus and moving into the outgoing feeders.
-Each breaker is controlled via a PLC and each PLC is connected to the breaker control module.
-A set of relays are used to determine voltage irregularities and signal the control system to break the circuits.
+In the transfer, the voltage moves from a breaker on the high voltage side through a step-down transformer and a lower voltage breaker before hitting the output bus and moving into the outgoing feeders.
+Each breaker is controlled via a PLC, and each PLC is connected to the breaker control module.
+A set of relays is used to determine voltage irregularities and signal the control system to break the circuits.

 The notable components in the system above are the 5 **PLCs** controlling the voltage flow, the **breaker control center (RTU)**, the SCADA control system, and the **logging** and **function** **databases**.
 The test system will correspond with the PLCs, the MQTT data, the SCADA system, and the databases present in the design above.